zuluana/Halia/README.md

 If you're new to building "Pluggable" systems, we recommend reading our article:  [Build Pluggable Apps with Lenny the Duck 🦆](https://dev.to/codalreef/pluggable-apps-with-lenny-the-duck-2oj3)

-### Pluggable Systems with DI

-In a DI Framework, the state of each dependency is typically set on construction and (in many cases) it doesn't change much after that.
-A function typically depends upon a module and it *uses* that module to accomplish a goal.

-However, when using DI to manage "Plugins", the *intention* is slightly different.
-The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, we can also *modify* them.
-Because modules in this pattern are expected to "plug" functionality into their dependencies, we call them "Plugins".

-Each dependency is still responsible for defining the initial API passed to its consumers.
-With the Plugin Pattern, its not unexpected for the API methods to change the dependency's *state*, and / or the *exported API itself*.

-> With the introduction of API Modification, we make a distinction between the "API Contract" and "API".
-The "API Contract" is a set of rules / conditions set by a Plugin, and it should remain unchanged.
-The "API", which includes the exported member functions and their associated functionality, is expected to change (within the confines of the API Contract).

-We call a Plugin "stable" if it's contract is well-defined and unbreakable.
-Conversely, if usage of a API can lead to a breach of contract (or the contract is ambiguous), we call the Plugin "unstable".
-As long as a Plugin is stable, we can still predictably use and extend its API.

-It's possible to be explicit about which types of APIs a Plugin exports.
-For example, one for *usage* and another for *modification*.
-However, Halia doesn't make this distinction, and a Plugin can export an API which does any combination of these things.

-With this pattern, it becomes easy to mix, match, and build new features.
-It's even possible to open your app for extension by external developers (like Wordpress does).

 ## Example
 You have a duck that everyone loves: